Be part of the department that works to protect, support and develop NSW primary industries, mining sector and regional communities.

 - Regional Development and Delivery.

+We have skilled and dedicated teams working in 200 locations across regional NSW.
 With nearly 5,000 employees, and 75 per cent of the DPIRD team living and working in regional NSW, we are embedded in the regions we serve.
+Learn more about the benefits of joining our diverse and talented DPIRD team.